AdamVictory/wholebeans/README.md

 10. Log in to cloudinary, in your env.py file add os.environ["CLOUDINARY_URL"]

 11. In heroku, add the CLOUDINARY_URL to config vars.
 Also add DISABLE_COLLECTSTATIC with value of 1, this must be removed before final deployment.

+12. Add cloudinary libraries to list of apps.

+13. In settings.py add the STATIC files settings